Do you want to reconstruct your hymen?

 Does hymenoplasty guarantee bleeding during the first intercourse after the surgery?

-It is important to clarify that not every woman with an intact hymen bleeds during the first sexual intercourse — it is estimated that up to 40% of women do not experience bleeding.
+It is important to note that not every woman with an intact hymen bleeds during the first sexual intercourse — it is estimated that up to 40% of women do not experience bleeding.
 The same applies after hymenoplasty: bleeding may or may not occur, and this is absolutely normal.
 The surgery reconstructs the membrane, but the body's response is individual.

 Does hymenoplasty affect sensitivity or sexual pleasure?